lauraspaghetti/bookstore-mern/README.md

    npm install
    ```

+5. Set up environment variables

+   Create a `.env` file in the backend directory and add your database connection string and any other configuration variables needed for your application.

-5. Start the backend server
+6. Start the backend server

    ```bash
    cd backend
    npm run dev
    ```

-6. Start the frontend application
+7. Start the frontend application

    ```bash
    cd frontend
    npm run dev
    ```

-7. Don't forget to add your own connexion URL to MongoDB, you can create a variable for this in an .env file.

 ## Technologies Used